mandrigin/turbo-api-examples/cmd/supply/README.md

 ```

 The you wait for the sync to complete (it will include ETH supply calculation).

+### DataDir

+You can point this app to the existing `tg` datadir and it will use it just fine.
+It is compatible with [v2020.09.04](https://github.com/ledgerwatch/turbo-geth/releases/tag/v2020.09.04) and [v2020.09.03](https://github.com/ledgerwatch/turbo-geth/releases/tag/v2020.09.03) versions of turbo-geth.

+### Performance

 On my machine ETH supply stage takes about 4 hours.